-- After the derivative adjustment referred to in Article 5(3)-(4) of the DR has been applied to the total liabilities; - If it meets all the conditions listed in Article 5(1)(a) of the DR1; and - If the even deduction referred to in Article 5(2) of the DR is also applied.
+- After the derivative adjustment referred to in Article 5(3)-(4) of the DR has been applied; - If they meet all the conditions listed in Article 5(1)(a) of the DR1; and - If the even deduction referred to in Article 5(2) of the DR is applied.

-Important to note that the exclusions of intragroup liabilities as per Article 5(1)(a) of DR do not apply between an institution established in a Member State and an institution which is part of the same group and established in an EEA-EFTA country, until Directive 2014/59/EU (the BRRD) has been incorporated into the EEA Agreement.
+The deduction of intragroup liabilities as per Article 5(1)(a) of DR does not apply between an institution established in a Member State and an institution which is part of the same group and established in an EEA-EFTA country, until Directive 2014/59/EU (the BRRD) has been incorporated into the EEA Agreement.